alirezasaremi.com logo

 4. Limitations and Human Oversight

 Despite their promise, AI tools have clear limits.
 They can generate wrong or insecure code if you blindly accept suggestions.
 They may not understand the context of your business rules or data.
-Relying solely on AI can lead to homogenised designs and code that lacks originality.
-Human oversight is essential to maintain quality and adherence to guidelines.
+Relying just on AI's logic can lead your app to somewhere full of complexity and lack of secure which you might want it.
+Do you?

 Moreover, AI models are trained on existing data and can perpetuate biases.
 As a developer you must critically assess and test the output.
 Combine AI assistance with code reviews, automated tests and ethical considerations.